learn-co-curriculum/hs-advanced-web-design-teachers-guide-js-arrays/README.md

 [Mini Lab](https://learn.co/admin/lessons/5206): Manipulating arrays (start with array and then have 10 instructions, what does array look like at the end?)
 *Answer: ["Peru", "Laos", "Chad", "Cuba", "Togo", "Iraq", "Iran", "Mali", "Oman", "Fiji"]*

-<a href='https://learn.co/lessons/hs-advanced-web-design-teachers-guide-js-arrays' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-advanced-web-design-teachers-guide-js-arrays' title='Arrays'>Arrays</a> on Learn.co and start learning to code for free.</p>